 Step 10: Receipt of registration request

-At the conclusion of your web registration session, the University will send an electronic confirmation to your preferred e-mail address verifying receipt of your registration request.
+At the conclusion of your web registration session, the University will send an electronic confirmation to your preferred email address verifying receipt of your registration request.
 This correspondence does not mean that your registration request has been approved by your academic advisor.
 If the advisor has questions concerning course selection, you will be contacted to discuss your choice of classes and possible alternatives.
 If you do not hear from your academic advisor, then your registration selection is approved.

 During the GWR process, you will be asked to select a method(s) of payment for the requested course(s).
 Before selecting a method of payment, you must verify that the method is available to you.
-Verify Financial Aid awards, complete all third party paperwork, and have your credit card information available.
+Verify Financial Aid awards, complete all third party paperwork, and have your credit card or checking account information available.

 All payments or required payment authorization documents must be received by the University no later than 10 days after the registration request is submitted via the Web.
 Failure to meet the 10-day due date will result in a financial hold being placed on the Student Account, leaving you unable to register for future semesters, add or drop courses, and receive grade reports.
 Non-payment may also result in cancellation of the registration request.
 There will be no exceptions to this policy.